Close Encounters with Placeness: The Odds

 Divination

-Instead of throwing dice, shuffling cards, or sorting yarrow stalks, the randonaut queries a QRNG for a coordinate.
-The answer is given in the form of coordinates that promise a set of symbols for the querent to contemplate.
+Seen through the lense of divination the randonaut queries a Quantum Random Number Generator for a coordinate instead of throwing dice, shuffling cards, or sorting yarrow stalks.
+The answer is given in the form of the lived and embodied experience of venturing to a geographic coordinate, looking for answers or signs.
 Maybe it is the very act of submitting to the fundamental force of contingency that triggers contingency to manifest in synchronistic ways.
-Randonauts who journey to their coordinates are usually hyper-aware of their surrounding and their consciousness temporarily finds itself in diviner's time, a term coined by professor of musicology and Weird Studies researcher Phil Ford as an expansion of Joshua Ramey's divining cause:
+Randonauts who journey to their target points often describe their experience of being hyper-aware of their surrounding.

 Dice

-contingency is what happens, what occurs, what arrives (ce qui arrive), what takes place.
+Contingency is what happens, what occurs, what arrives (ce qui arrive), what takes place.
 What arrives has to arrive in a place.
-Events take place: they don't take time.11
+Events take place: they don't take time.10

 Part 1 | Part 3